daniel-lobster/EthereumBonds/README.md

 <p align='left'> <img src='images/deploy2.jpg'width="500"></p>

-1) Fundraising goal (ETH): The contract needs a fundraising goal denominated in Ethereum.
+1) Fundraising goal (ETH): The contract needs a fundraising goal denominated in Ether.
 2) Discounted price for 1000 (ETB): How much will an investor pay for 1000 of the borrower's bonds?
 This will define the exchange rate the borrower is selling its tokens for.
 1000 means that the investors get zero interest.
 We suggest a number between 950 (interest of 5.26%) and 800 (interest of 25%).
 3) Maturity in months: How many equal monthly payments does the borrower want to make?
 4) Number of fundraising days: If the time ends and the goal hasn't been reached investors can pull their money out.
-If the fundraising time hasn't ended the borrower can return the principal to investors.
 5) Grace period in months: number of months before the borrower must start making payments.

 The wallet that deploys the contract becomes the owner.
 The contract address will appear in the corresponding input at the top.